domRiddle/ASF/Performance.md

 ***

 By default, ASF assumes that `HoursUntilCardDrops` is `3`, as the negative effect of setting this to `3` when it should be less is smaller than done the other way.
+This is because of the fact that in the worst possible case we'll waste `3` hours of idling per `32` games, compared to wasting `3` hours of idling per every single game if `HoursUntilCardDrops` was set to `0` by default.
 However, you should still tune this variable to match your account for maximum efficiency, as this is only a blind guess based on potential drawbacks and majority of users (so we're trying to choose "lesser evil" by default).

 At the moment two above algorithms are enough for all currently possible account scenarios, in order to farm as effectively as possible, therefore it's not planned to add any other ones.